Jumper Cables Smoking, Melting, Or Hot? Here’s Why

 However, if you’re kick-starting a car – whether it’s yours or someone else’s – and the jumper cables begin smoking and sparking, immediately switch everything off and carefully disconnect them.

-The jumper cables should be immediately thrown away.
+The jumper cables should be promptly thrown away.
 The next step should be to check for any damage to the cars.
 Do this by starting the engine and turning every electrical appliance on, including looking for dashboard warning lights.
 Are there any issues?

 If your jumper cables do start smoking and it causes an electrical issue, you may need to get your car towed to an auto shop.
 Mechanics will need to do some thorough diagnosis work and may send it to an automotive electrician.
 Expect to pay up to $1,000 and beyond.